Turkish paper: CIA had recording of Saudi prince demanding Khashoggi be 'silenced'

 Asked about the report, a Turkish official told Reuters he had no information about such a recording.
 Saudi Arabia has said Crown Prince Mohammed bin Salman had no prior knowledge of Khashoggi’s killing at the Saudi consulate in Istanbul six weeks ago.

+When asked about the recording by reporters in Florida, U.S. President Donald Trump said, “I don’t want to talk about it.
+You’ll have to ask them.”
 The CIA declined to comment when asked about the report.

 “There is talk of another recording,” Hurriyet newspaper journalist Abdulkadir Selvi wrote in a column, saying the purported call took place between Prince Mohammed and his brother, Saudi Arabia’s ambassador to Washington.